Jodie Ounsley: Other projects

 In August 2024, she was a member of the Channel 4 team covering the 2024 Paralympic Games in Paris.
-In September 2024, she signed a two-book deal with the publisher Macmillian Children’s Books.
 In December 2024, she was an award presenter at the BBC Sports Personality of the Year.
+The following year, Ounsley was a celebrity contestant on Celebrity MasterChef and the Strictly Come Dancing Christmas Special 2025.

+In September 2024, Ounsley signed a two-book deal with the publisher Macmillian Children’s Books.
+Her book Keep Smashing It: Be Strong, Be Brave, Be Confident written with Becky Grey and illustrated by Dane Thibeault was nominated for Children’s Sports Book of the Year at the 2026 Sports Book Awards.
+Ounsley voiced a character for the Peppa Pig episode "Hearing Test", where Peppa's younger brother George gets diagnosed with moderate hearing loss and requires a hearing aid, with Ounsley voicing the audiologist in the storyline.

 Personal life

-Her father Phil was a former professional mixed martial artist and took part in the 2008 Gladiators Reboot on Sky One.
+Her father Phil was a former professional mixed martial artist and took part in the 2008 Gladiators reboot on Sky One.
 Her younger brother also played rugby.
 Ounsley is an ambassador for The Elizabeth Foundation charity, a pre-school nursery for deaf children.
-In 2021 Ounsley launched Not Just Anyone (NJA), a story telling platform designed to inspire younger generations.
-She is the Honorary President of UK Deaf Sport, in 2023 she was named among Woman's Hour Power List 2023 Women in Sport.
+In 2021, Ounsley launched Not Just Anyone (NJA), a storytelling platform designed to inspire younger generations.
+In 2023, she was named on the Woman's Hour Power List 2023: Women in Sport.
 Her father competed at the World Coal Carrying Championships, and she won the children's race five times at the event.
-In 2025, she set a new Guinness World Record in Wakefield, running 50m while carrying a bag of coal in 8.06 seconds.
+In 2025, she set a new Guinness World Record in Wakefield, running 50 m while carrying a bag of coal in 8.06 seconds.

+On 1 December 2025, Ounsley announced that her father had died suddenly while out walking.